The 5 Best Window Treatment Ideas for Your Living Space

 Since 2014, the staff at The Blind Guide has worked to help our customers with their window treatments.
 Call us when you’re ready to improve your rooms and lower your energy costs.

 Our Service Area

-We proudly work with homes and businesses around the northern part of Atlanta, but we’re willing to work with you no matter where you are in Atlanta.
-Most of our customers come from around Alpharetta, Buford, Dacula, Flowery Branch, Lawrenceville, Gainesville, Braselton, Suwanee, Jefferson, Winder, Sugar Hill, and Suwanee.
-Contact us and let’s get started on your window treatments today.
+We proudly work with homes & businesses around the northern part of Atlanta, but we’re willing to work with you no matter where you are in Atlanta.
+Most of our customers come from around Alpharetta, Milton, Buford, Dacula, Flowery Branch, Lawrenceville, Athens, Gainesville, Braselton, Jefferson, Winder, Hoschton, Sugar Hill, and Suwanee.
+Contact us and schedule your free consultation.
+Let’s get started on your window treatments today.

 Address: 1862 Auburn Road, Suite 118-J1, Dacula, GA 30019